fabio-muramatsu/PPTSectionIndicator/README.md

 ## Download

 Visit the [Releases](https://github.com/fabio-muramatsu/PPTSectionIndicator/releases) page to find the most recent version.
-The installer is packed in ZIP format.
-Extract it and run the setup file.
+The installer is packed in ZIP format, so just extract it and run the setup file.
 If you have installed a previous version, you will have to remove it before installing.

 ## Troubleshooting